 Dublin is a medium-sized city located in the state of Georgia.
 With a population of 15,881 people and seven constituent neighborhoods, Dublin is the 55th largest community in Georgia.

 Unlike some cities, Dublin isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dublin are a mix of both white- and blue-collar jobs.
-Overall, Dublin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dublin who work in sales jobs (15.83%), office and administrative support (14.29%), and healthcare (8.16%).
+Overall, Dublin is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Dublin who work in sales jobs (12.23%), healthcare (9.29%), and food service (8.07%).

-The per capita income in Dublin in 2010 was $19,056, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,224 for a family of four.
+The per capita income in Dublin in 2018 was $19,481, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $77,924 for a family of four.
 However, Dublin contains both very wealthy and poor people as well.
-Dublin also has one of the higher rates of people living in poverty in the nation, with 33.61% of its population below the federal poverty line.
+Dublin also has one of the higher rates of people living in poverty in the nation, with 32.44% of its population below the federal poverty line.

 Dublin is an extremely ethnically-diverse city.
 The people who call Dublin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dublin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Dublin include Irish, German, Scottish, and Scots-Irish.
+Important ancestries of people in Dublin include Irish, English, European, German, and French.

 The most common language spoken in Dublin is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.